mongodb/mongo-cxx-driver/docs/content/legacy-v1/breaking-changes.md

   parent="legacy"
 +++

-## NOTE: The Legacy C++ driver has reached End-Of-Life.
-Please upgrade to the mongocxx driver.

 The 26compat release series tracks the server 2.6 releases one-to-one.
 As a result, it receives only bugfixes and small updates necessary to keep it building in isolation.